nataliiahodnia/Car-rental-app/README.md

 <h2>Description</h2>
 <p>This project is a web application for car rental.
 Users can browse and rent available cars, as well as view a map with the location of the office.</p>

 ## Functionality

 - View available cars
 - Filtering by manufacturer
 - View map with office location

+<h2>Responsive Design</h2>
+The app is designed to be responsive and adapts well to different screen sizes.

 <h2>Requirements</h2>
 <ul>